stevejay/middleengine-website/src/posts/2020-06-23-programming-the-nes-the-6502-in-detail.md

 ### Bit shift operations

 A [bit shift](https://en.wikipedia.org/wiki/Bitwise_operation#Bit_shifts) is a type of bitwise operation where the bits of a value are shifted to the left or to the right.
-The 6502 supports two types of bit shift -- shift and rotate -- with a left and a right version for each.
+The 6502 supports two types of bit shift &mdash; shift and rotate &mdash; with a left and a right version for each.

 For both types, the bits of the specified byte are shift by one bit to the left or right.
 The bit that is shifted out of the byte is stored in the Carry flag.
 (The Carry flag is effectively used as a ninth bit for the operation.)
 The different between the two types of bit shift is the handling of the bit that is shifted in.
 For the shift type, the shifted-in bit is always a zero.
 For the rotate type, the shifted-in bit is set to the old value of the Carry flag.